 Adapted from a recipe in Jane Grigson's Fish Cookery.
 She uses the ink, I don't, mostly because I usually freeze the squid (or buy it frozen in a five-kilo box) which makes it very hard to get the ink sacs out whole.
 Also, the added ickiness makes teenaged girls shriek too much for comfortable cooking.

-It's best to use medium-sized squid, about 4 inches long (take your ten-year-old to the market and measure by her hand).
+It's best to use smallish-to-medium squid, about 4 inches long (take your ten-year-old to the market and measure by their hand).
 That's large enough to actually taste of something and to be easy to clean, and small enough to be tender.